pluralsight/guides/a-beginners-guide-to-jquery/article.md

 $("p").addClass("foo")
 ~~~

-That expression selects all the paragraph elements, then invokes the `addClass` method on the resulting jQuery object, adding the `foo` class to each of the selected paragraph elements.
+That expression selects all the paragraph elements, then invokes the `addClass` method on the resulting jQuery object, adding the `foo` class to each of the selected elements.

 ## Quick Review